-With a platform like MC | LMS, you can live stream content, track performance, manage a content library, and streamline your delivery in less than a week.
-First, we build your custom site and set up your live stream with custom benefits and features, then we integrate with partnering software to make your live stream successful.
-We work with a number of tools like Zoom, StreamSpot, and TelSpan — for a full list of platforms we integrate with, or to learn about our recommendations, reach out to us here.
+MC | LMS is a prime example of this.
+With a platform like that, you can live stream content, manage a content library, set permissions, and streamline delivery...among many other capabilities.
+And we can get you up and running on that in less than a week!
+First, we'll build your custom site and set up your live stream with custom benefits and features.
+Then, we'll integrate with partnering software to make your live stream function properly (within the learning management system).
+We work with a number of tools, such as Zoom, StreamSpot, and TelSpan — for a full list of platforms we integrate with, or to hear a few of our recommendations, reach out to us here.

 By taking your conference online, you drastically increase your audience reach.
 Instead of being hindered by travel costs, both attendees and speakers from all over can join instantly.
-Plus, it’s easier to find an hour in their often busy schedule.

 With a virtual event, your engagement is just getting started.
 After the original event has passed, you can take your sessions, keynote presentations, and more, and host it online to be redistributed across a number of other platforms.